 Cognitive behavioural therapy (CBT) can sometimes be useful for mild or moderate cases of ME/CFS by helping people to explore self-management strategies.

-Talking therapies like CBT are available on the NHS self-referral – or you can ask your GP to refer you.
+Talking therapies like CBT are available on the NHS – or you can ask your GP to refer you.

-For example, this research review suggests that CBT as a treatment for ME/CFS has a recovery rate close to 7%, which is almost the same of that of people who receive standard medical care (also 7%).
+However, it’s important to understand that while CBT may help with managing symptoms of CFS, it’s not curative.
+For example, this research review from 2019 suggests that CBT as a treatment for ME/CFS has a recovery rate of around 7%, which is the same as that of people who receive standard medical care.

 Medicine

-This includes over-the-counter painkillers to help ease headaches, and muscle and joint pain.
 In more severe cases, your GP may prescribe stronger painkillers, but it’s recommended that these should only be taken for a short time.
-Antidepressants can also be prescribed for those with ME/CFS who’re having trouble sleeping or in pain.
+Antidepressants can also be prescribed for those with ME/CFS who are in pain and/or having trouble sleeping.

 5 tips for living with ME/CFS